torchbox/wagtail-wordpress-import/docs/prefilters.md

 # Pre-filter tools

-If you use the provided `WPImportedPageMixin` it has fields to receive the output from each pre-filter step which can be see on the Debug tab when editing a page.
+If you use the provided `WPImportedPageMixin` it has fields to receive the output from each pre-filter step which can be seen on the Debug tab when editing a page.
 [Read about the mixin](models.md)

 ```
 DEBUG_ENABLED = getattr(settings, 'WAGTAIL_WORDPRESS_IMPORT_DEBUG', True)